Louis Mancini

 Copied!

 Louis Mancini is a Managing Director with Alvarez & Marsal Tax in New York.
-As part of the Transaction Tax Advisory practice, he focuses on state and local tax due diligence, deal structuring, tax modeling and state and local tax advisory services.
+He specializes in transaction tax advisory services, with a focus on state and local tax due diligence, deal structuring, transaction modeling, and comprehensive tax advisory support for complex M&A activity.

-For more than 20 years, Mr. Mancini has advised businesses on tax considerations relating to business acquisitions, divestitures and reorganizations.
-He has led state tax engagements for transactions with a broad range of value, including some of the largest in M&A history.
+With more than 20 years of experience, Mr. Mancini has guided businesses through tax considerations arising from acquisitions, divestitures, and reorganizations.
+He has led state tax workstreams on transactions spanning a wide range of values, including some of the largest deals in US M&A history.

-Mr. Mancini earned a bachelor’s degree in accounting (finance minor), from Villanova University and a master’s of law degree in tax (LLM.) and a J.D. (cum laude) from New York Law School.
-He is admitted to the bar of New York.
+Mr. Mancini earned a bachelor’s degree in accounting (with a minor in finance) from Villanova University, as well as an LLM in taxation and a JD (cum laude) from New York Law School.
+He is admitted to the New York Bar.

 Insights By This Professional